AndelaDujmov/Hygieia/README.md

 - Follow-up Care
   * information about the patient's follow-up care, including scheduled appointments with healthcare providers, recommended treatments

+- Reminders
+  * any user can set up a reminder for some date not to forget abut the appointment

 ## Tools and frameworks
 - Blazor
 - ASP.NET